Philosophy (PHIL)

 Term Typically Offered: Fall, Spring, Summer

-Description: Moral aspects of current medical, legal, political, environmental and social problems and of the presuppositions contained in their various solutions.
+Description: Moral aspects of current medical, legal, political, environmental and social problems and of proposed solutions.

 For class offerings for a specific term, refer to the Schedule of Classes